 Carin passed away on 17 October 1931, but there is no question that Goering thought of her for the remainder of his life.
 He named his estate north of Berlin "Carinhall," named his pre-war yacht "Carin II," and he held an elaborate state funeral for her (attended by Hitler, who knew her well) there years after her passing (her remains were found on the grounds there and repatriated to Sweden in 2013).
 Goering maintained contact with Count von Rosen, who was huge in society circles.
 At some point during the 1930s, Rosen introduced Goering to prominent businessman Dahlerus.
 Birger Dahlerus was the CEO of Electrolux, which then as now was a Swedish multinational household and professional appliances manufacturer with headquarters in Stockholm.
 Electrolux essentially sold vacuum cleaners throughout Europe and America and had no relation to war or war industries, which made Dahlerus ideal for negotiating: a neutral businessman in a neutral business from a neutral country.

-Dahlerus evidently felt that it was good for business to stay in good with Goering, and so he gave the Nazi boss a dishwasher early in 1936, perhaps as a birthday present (Goering's birthday being 12 January).
+Dahlerus evidently felt that it was good for business to stay in good with Goering, and so he gave the future Reichsmarschall a dishwasher early in 1936, probably as a birthday present (Goering's birthday being 12 January).
 In the summer of 1939, Dahlerus, who kept copious notes about practically everything, toured England to expand his business contacts.
 On July 5, 1939, he visited Goering at Carinhall to talk about his experiences with the English people.
 It was a tense summer politically, and Rosen said that the businessmen he had met wanted Germany and England to work things out because, among other things, war would be bad for business.
 Dahlerus, who was a take-charge fellow, suggested that he arrange an informal meeting between Goering and some of the English businessmen.
-Goering also was worried about the prospects for war (it was well known that he was in the "moderate" camp within the Nazi hierarchy) and agreed.
+Goering also was worried about the prospects for war (it was well known that he was in the "moderate" camp within the Party hierarchy) and agreed.

 Dahlerus got right down to business, discussing the idea with some of his newly acquired English contacts, and started setting things up.
 It seems odd now - private citizens practicing official diplomacy - but it made sense at the time.
 Goering, though, was in no hurry.
-He was always worried about being seen as deviating too far from the Nazi Party line and damaging his prospects of being Hitler's chosen successor.
+He was always worried about being seen as deviating too far from the Party line and damaging his prospects of being Hitler's chosen successor.
 He hemmed and hawed and worried about the details.
 Finally, he suggested that Dahlerus ask his boss, Axel Wenner-Gren, who owned Electrolux, to see if they could use Wenner-Gren's luxury yacht for the meeting so that it would be inconspicuous.
 This Dahlerus did, but Wenner-Gren - who was one of the wealthiest men in the world and friends with the Duke of Windsor - tried to get involved himself and contacted English Prime Minister Neville Chamberlain about it.
 Wenner-Gren told Goering on July 19 that Chamberlain had written him that talks between the two governments now were impossible, as the British people would throw him out of office if they heard about it.
 Chamberlain also, according to Wenner-Gren, made some sort of comment that Goering was "out of step" with Hitler, which worried Goering.